Footnotes Issue #74: April 29, 2013

 Southeast Green invites you to join Georgia Chapter Director Colleen Kiernan, Sally Bethea, Denise Quarles, Suzanne Burns and Stephanie Stuckey-Benfield explore how these female leaders are shaping Georgia's landscape from a policy perspective.
 The event is from 11:30-1:00 at Peachtree Road United Methodist Church, 3180 Peachtree Road, NW, Atlanta, GA 30305.
 Tickets are available here.

 May 15 - Sierra Club & Beer - Join Rebecca Serna with Atlanta Bicycle Coalition and Joshua Mello with the City of Atlanta as they update us on all the exciting happenings in development of bike infrastructure in Atlanta!
 The event is from 7:30-9:30 at Camelli's Pizza in Little Five Points.
 Enjoy Red Hare brew until it runs out and get involved with us to explore, enjoy and protect the planet.
+Like our Facebook page to keep up on future events, and sign up for the upcoming one here.

 Save the Date!
 Semi-Annual Chapter Retreat Oct.
 4-6 - Every other year, the Georgia Chapter hosts a retreat with workshops, outings, wine tasting and all things Sierra Club!
 This year we'll be at Camp Wahsega near Dahlonega.
 Look for more details and registration information soon!